-We can assist in making a will, known as a ‘statutory will’ for people who don’t have the capacity to make one in the usual way, whether through illness, disability following an accident or because a person is learning disabled.
+We regularly make this type of application to the Court - a 'statutory will’ is appropriate where people don’t have the capacity to make one in the usual way, whether through illness, disability following an accident or because a person is learning disabled.

-For a will to be made in the normal way, a person must have ‘testamentary capacity’, a legal test which requires an understanding of a number of issues such as what a person has that they can leave in a will and considering and choosing to whom their property should be left.
+For a will to be made in the usual way, a person must have ‘testamentary capacity’, a legal test which requires an understanding of a number of issues such as what a person has that they can leave in a will and considering and choosing to whom their property should be left.

 See comments from our clients here.

 Applications can be made to the Court of Protection to make gift from the funds of a person who has an attorney or a Deputy looking after their affairs.

 We have a great deal of experience in making these applications, which would deal with larger gifts outside of the usual authority which an attorney or Deputy might have.
 Such gifts could be appropriate where, for example:

 Contact us on 0161 871 3680 or on email@example.com for a free initial discussion with a member of our Court of Protection team to see how we can help.